Apteco/AptecoPSFramework/AptecoPSFramework/plugins/InxmailPro/README.md

 # EXAMPLES
 #-----------------------------------------------

-# Get first page of lists
+# Get first page of lists (100 by default)
 get-list -type STANDARD | Out-GridView

-# Get all lists
+# Get all STANDARD lists
 get-list -type STANDARD -All | Out-GridView

 # All approved mailings of type regular mailing